 - Informally supervise interns and volunteers as necessary.

-- Provide on-call and crisis line coverage as necessary.
+- Provide crisis line coverage as necessary.

 - Believe in and act in accordance with the agency’s mission statement and goals

 - Experience working with diverse population and groups.